sheilsarda/UPenn_Mechatronics/Lab4/README.md

   pinMode(4, INPUT);
   Serial.begin(115200);

-  // configure LED PWM functionalitites ledcSetup(ledChannel, freq, resolution);
+  // configure LED PWM functionality ledcSetup(ledChannel, freq, resolution);

   // attach the channel to the GPIO to be controlled